-- g.
-List of materials to include in application, usually: cover letter, curriculum vitae, writing sample, statement of current research and documentation of teaching experience including teaching statement, course syllabi, and student evaluations - h.
-Cultural competencies statement: "In the cover letter, applicants should describe how they will embrace the college's commitment to fostering an inclusive community, as well as their experience working with individuals from historically marginalized or underserved groups" - i.
+- i.
+Please note that you should only list bare minimum requirements in order to receive the broadest applicant pool. - ii.
+We cannot include anything that is "preferred" beyond the minimum requirements, though you may state "special consideration will be given to candidates with ..." - f.
+List of materials to include in application, usually: cover letter, curriculum vitae, writing sample, statement of current research and documentation of teaching experience including teaching statement, course syllabi, and student evaluations - g.
+Cultural competencies statement: "In the cover letter, applicants should describe how they will embrace the college's commitment to fostering an inclusive community, as well as their experience working with individuals from historically marginalized or underserved groups" - h.
 Date by which to apply - i.
 Geographic location (this is included in the affirmative action statement)